h9lk/mastercomfig/docs/customization/modules.md

 Controls extended lighting commands which cause a material system reload.

 !!! warning
     Using any other level than **`lighting_ex=high`** can cause visual glitches in items and props.
-Mainly, this affects weapon warpaints and Australium weapons.
+Mainly, this affects weapon War Paints and Australium weapons.

 - **CPU usage:** low
 - **GPU usage:** high